 If your Mac update failed definitely owing to the storage space, the only thing you need to do is to free up the space on Mac.
 Just make it done by uninstalling unused applications and app caches, deleting old devices backups, deleting unnecessary media files from iTunes, emptying trash can, clearing temporary files, compressing large files to smaller size and so on.

 The inability to verify firmware error is the mainly reported macOS update problems.
-Many users said as they try to update to Big Sur, the installer noticed that there is an error checking the firmware.
+Many users said as they try to update to Ventura, the installer noticed that there is an error checking the firmware.
 Actually, it turns out to be a corrupted EFI partition.
 It's an MS-DOS formatted little slice that's needed when updating the computer firmware.

 You can boot into rescue mode, checked the partitions with "diskutil list" and "verifydisk" (terminal), and fixed the EFI partition "diskutil repairdisk (your EFI disk/partition) ".